-The Simple Guide to Buying Non-Owners Car Insurance
+The Simple Guide to Buying Non-Owner Car Insurance

-You don’t own a car, but you still need coverage.
+You don’t own a car, but you still need car insurance.

-This sounds like the worst of both worlds but having non-owners insurance can help you save money in the long run.
-It’s a special kind of policy that gives you liability coverage when you’re borrowing, renting or sharing a car.
+This sounds like the worst of both worlds, but having non-owner’s insurance can help you save money in the long run.
+Non-owner car insurance is a special kind of policy that gives you bodily injury and property damage liability coverage when you’re borrowing, renting or sharing a car.

-The good news is that non-owner car insurance is affordable!
+The good news is that non-owner car insurance is pretty affordable, and it can save you money on insurance in the long run!
 The bad news?
-It can be hard to find.
-Learn more about your options.
+Non-owner insurance can be hard to find.
+Read on to learn the basics.

-Non-owners car insurance protects you financially in case you hurt someone or damage their property while driving a vehicle you don’t own.
-These types of coverage are called bodily injury liability and property damage liability.
-It does not typically cover:
+Non-owners insurance includes two types of coverage: bodily injury liability and property damage liability.
+This means that non-owner car insurance protects you financially in case you hurt someone or damage their property while driving a vehicle you don’t own.

 - Any damage to the car you’re driving (the owner’s collision/comprehensive insurance takes care of that)